We’ve pulled together 10 top tips that will help give you the best chance of being accepted for a home loan.

 The accounts or HR department at your company should be able to provide duplicates if necessary.

 If you receive any other income, such as Child Benefit, you’ll also need documents to prove this.

 Self-employed workers make lenders nervous, and must provide even more evidence of their earnings than those with full-time jobs as a result.

-If you are self-employed, you will therefore need an SA302 form relating to the last three years from HMRC, or your full accounts for the last three years.
+If you are self-employed, you will therefore need an SA302 form relating to the last two to three years from HMRC, or your full accounts for the last two to three years.

 8. Know in advance the kind of mortgage you want